dinhquan/DQAlertView/README.md

 DQAlertView
 ===========
+> Programming in Swift?
+Try [SwiftAlertView](https://github.com/dinhquan/SwiftAlertView) for a more conventional set of APIs.

 The best iOS customizable AlertView.

 DQAlertView is the best alternative for UIKit's UIAlertView.
 With DQAlertView, you can easily make your desired Alert View in some lines of code.